 Coinbase offers two-factor account security which is standard for just about any site that deals with sensitive information.
 While a mixed password is not mandatory, it is recommended.
 You can always check your user portal for new addresses, phone numbers, and contact information.
 IP and device logs are stored in the security portal and unknown devices can be removed and blocked from the account.
 You can add addresses that you trust to your whitelist which makes trading easier and less prone to trickery and make sure that two-step authentication is on.
 Withdrawals can only be made to addresses saved in your address book or white list and all new addresses are placed on a 48-hour hold for security.

 Is Binance More User Friendly Than Coinbase?

-When reviewing the functionality and performance of the platform, we have to say that Coinbase is far easier to fund an account.
+When reviewing the functionality and performance of the platform, we have to say that we have a winner in Binance vs Coinbase, Coinbase is far easier to fund an account.
 After you verify your identity, withdrawals from the platform as also easy.
 Binance is another story and requires you to purchase your BTC or crypto on another platform like Coinbase, and then send the coins to your wallet on the Binance platform to fund your trading account.